Require your supporters to provide additional information or purchase tickets when joining your campaign.

 Tip: You may include more than one Waiver by clicking the “+” sign at the bottom of the page.

 Once a user has completed registration, 1-2 emails will be automatically sent to the email address used to register.
 The user will receive:

-Premium and Enterprise nonprofits have the ability to customize parts of this confirmation email.
+Nonprofits have the ability to customize parts of this confirmation email.
 To learn more, check out How to customize campaign emails.

 2. An Accept Fundraiser email to access and publish a campaign (if fundraising was enabled and the user chose to create a campaign).

 Another way to accept is by navigating to the Campaign Hub and clicking the Accept button on any unaccepted campaigns.